 You might feel intimidated by making a cheesecake, but I’m here to tell you it’s easy!
 Patience is the key here.
 It’s so easy to mix and press the crust into the springform pan and just as easy to mix up the cheesecake filling.
-However, once the cheesecake bakes, it’s important to slowly cool the cheesecake in the warm oven, to prevent cracking.
+However, after the cheesecake bakes, it’s important to slowly cool the cheesecake in the warm oven, to prevent cracking.
 Cheesecake isn’t a dessert that you can just eat right out of the oven.
 Once it’s cooled to room temperature, it needs to be refrigerated for a few hours before serving.
 It’s a great dessert to make a day or two ahead.

 The crust is made of crushed Gingersnap cookies.
 The cookie crumbs get mixed with a tiny bit of ginger, sugar, and melted butter.
 I use the bottom of a measuring cup and the back of a spoon to press the cookie crumb mixture into the bottom and partially up the sides of a springform pan.
 I also wrap the bottom and sides of the springform pan with heavy foil.
 This ensures no water will seep into the pan when it’s in the water bath.
 Lastly, the crust gets baked for 10 minutes in the oven.
 This sets the crust.